outrera/free-game-art/foss-copyright-infringement-records.md

 - S.C.O.U.R.G.E. (https://sourceforge.net/projects/scourge/): 3d models based of movies (i.e. Alien, Blade, etc..) and games like Id Software's Doom

-- Runesword 2: later releases infringe on graphics from Age of empires and Majesty
+- Runesword 2: later releases infringe on graphics from Age of empires and Majesty.
+The original release still uses sounds from Sound Ideas, such as the afore mentioned bobcat sfx.

 - 8 Kingdoms (https://sourceforge.net/projects/kralovstvi/): sounds from Warcraft 2